neijrr/nextcloud_passwords_handbook_ru/Users/Passwords.md

 ## Password in the list view
 ![A single password as displayed in the list view](_files/password-line.png)

-The password list view gives you quick access to all the passwords information.
+The password list view gives you quick access to all commonly used information.
 You can see the favicon of the related website and the name of the password.
 You can also see its security status symbolized by a shield on the right.
 Next to it is the date when the actual password was last changed.
-Depending on your settings andthe section you are in, other attributes of the password may be shown as well.
+Depending on your settings and the section you are in, other attributes of the password may be shown as well.

 ##### Copying Password and Username
 Clicking once on a password will copy the password and clicking twice will copy the username.